yashkhetade/MasterProductivity2026-/IMPRULES2026.md

 the animal shelter.
 [Nearest subject “cats” is plural]

-# # RULE 36: Comparison between two qualities of an object:
+# RULE 36: Comparison between two qualities of an object:

 Whenever two qualities of an object are compared, we always use the word
 “more”.
 We don’t use comparative degree in that case.

-## Examples
+Examples:-
 This pen is redder than white.
 [Incorrect]
 This book is heavier than larger.
 [Incorrect]